adocherty/mastering-structured-output/README.md

 - `3-langchain-structured-output-examples-updated.ipynb`: Update of initial examples with new style methods for getting structured output from LLMs using LangChain.
 See updated blog

+- `4-langchain-structured-output-evaluation-updated.ipynb`: Update of initial examples with new style methods for getting structured output from LLMs using LangChain.
+See updated blog

+- `5-langchain-xml-output-examples.ipynb`: Notebook of examples for XML output using LangChain.

 ### Notes

 httpx has been fixed to version 0.27.2 to avoid a bug due to changed parameters